-17These patterns mirror the differences in survey data between incoming UC students and their counterparts at counterfactual colleges and universities in Table F.7.
+19These patterns mirror the differences in survey data between incoming UC students and their counterparts at counterfactual colleges and universities in Table F.7.

-18I note that the racial composition numbers are likely lower bounds on the true point estimate, because the racial composition data from Opportunity insights lag behind the time period I study.
+20I note that the racial composition numbers are likely lower bounds on the true point estimate, because the racial composition data from Opportunity insights lag behind the time period I study.

-19The ideological and religious gaps between UC students and their counterparts at Californian teachingoriented colleges mirror the nationwide gap between students of research universities and teaching colleges (See Tables F.8 through F.9).
+21The ideological and religious gaps between UC students and their counterparts at less selective Californian colleges mirror the nationwide gap between students of more selective research universities and less selective teaching colleges (See Tables F.8 through F.9).

-these characteristics at the campus level using a mix of voter registration records and CIRP surveys from HERI.20 The first five panels and rows of Figure 7 and Table 8 illustrate the imputed proportion of students who identify as far-right, conservative, centrist, liberal, and far-left.
-The GOP graduate share represents the fraction of registered voters who attended a particular college that were a member of the Republican Party in 2021 using in-sample data.21 Across each measure of partisanship and each specification, I find that access to the UC leads students to enroll at colleges with more left-leaning peers and fewer classmates who will eventually register to vote as Republicans.
+22Using data available in the CIRP survey, I match summary data on entering freshmen to colleges based on their membership in one of the following groups: UCs, private Californian research universities, CSUs, private Californian teaching colleges, two year Californian colleges or no college enrollment, public out-of-state research universities, private out-of-state teaching colleges, private out-of-state teaching colleges, and two year out-of-state teaching colleges.
+Note that the method of imputed proportion of students who identify as far-right, conservative, centrist, liberal, and far-left.
+The GOP graduate share represents the fraction of registered voters who attended a particular college that were a member of the Republican Party in 2021 using in-sample data.23 Across each measure of partisanship and each specification, I find that access to the UC leads students to enroll at colleges with more left-leaning peers and fewer classmates who will eventually register to vote as Republicans.
 The sectarian polarization I find in Figure 8 and Table 9 parallels the observed ideological polarization, with students exposed to fewer Christians and more classmates who are secular or members of minority faiths.

-Self-reported data from my proprietary survey of in-sample students also suggest a role for peer effects.
-Former UC applicants state that their friends were as large an influence on their political views as their family and significantly more influential than their professors, teachers, or coworkers (see Table A.4).
+Self-reported data from my proprietary survey of in-sample students suggest a role for both peer composition and more intense socialization at selective colleges.
+Former UC students state that their friends were as large an influence on their political views as their family and significantly more influential than their professors, teachers, or coworkers (see Table A.4).
 Likewise, respondents state that they discussed current events during college and with friends more frequently than they have with their family (see Tables A.5 through A.7).
 Descriptive differences across college sector appear consistent with a peer effects mechanism as well.
-Tables A.4 through A.10 show that UC students, relative to their CSU counterparts, are significantly more likely to report ever living with other college students, feel greater political influence from their friends relative to their family, and have more liberal friends.
-Each of these traits are associated with students holding more left-wing views on economic policy and more progressive views on
+Tables A.4 through A.10 show that UC students, relative to their counterparts at less selective colleges, are significantly more likely to report ever living with other college students, feel greater political influence from their friends relative to their family, and have more liberal friends.
+Each of these traits are associated with students holding more left-wing views on economic policy and more progressive views on sociocultural issues.